-How to increase your chances of being approved for a higher credit limit
+How to increase your chances of being approved for a credit limit adjustment

 - Use your card regularly.
 Card providers generally favour cardholders who use their cards frequently and pay off their balances on time.
 This shows them two things: that you have a need for a higher credit limit and that you can handle credit responsibly.

 - Make payments on time and pay your balance in full.
 Timely payments can improve your chances for approval because they show the bank that you are a responsible and low-risk borrower.
 Paying off the full balance also shows the bank that you’re capable of managing a higher credit card limit.

 - Don’t ask too soon or too often.
 Unless otherwise stipulated, credit card providers typically review your account after six months.
 Asking before that time could raise alarm bells and hurt your chances of a future credit limit increase.
 Asking again too soon after a previous request can have a similar outcome.

 - Don’t ask for too much.
 Prudence can go a long way when it comes to requesting a credit limit.
 It is better to ask for a conservative 10-25% increase than to wildly shoot for more.
 Unless your circumstances have drastically changed, your request should be capped at 30% more than your current limit.